calmontero/superheroes-react-app-ver2/README.md

 Users can search for a superhero by name.\
 Users can mark a superhero as their favorite.\
 Users can add a new superhero.\
-Users can delete a superhero.
+Users can delete a superhero.\
+Users can sort the list of superheroes.

 # Getting Started with Create React App